Deeraj-G/CSE-13S/asgn4/README.md

 Based my code off of the function descriptions in the asgn4.pdf by Dr. Long

-Implemented TA Christian Ocan's examples to structure my main()
+Implemented TA Christian Ocon's examples to structure my main()

 Copied the error messages and help messages from the resources repo